 3. Dating an introvert?
 Take it slow and steady

 An introvert takes their time to open up and let anyone into the sanctum sanctorum of their life.
-That includes their romantic partners too.
-It’s not that they don’t trust you or love you enough to let you in.
+That includes their romantic partners.
+It’s not that they don’t trust you or love you enough.
 It is just beyond them to open up too soon.
-To get over the introvert-extrovert relationship conflict you have to understand this side of an introvert really well.
+To resolve any introvert-extrovert relationship conflict, you must understand this side of their personality.

-They need their partners to be patient and take a slow and steady approach in moving ahead.
+They need their partners to be patient and take a slow and steady approach.
 Saying “I love you” too soon or barging into their personal space before they’ve welcomed you in can scare an introvert off.
-They may also take time to show their romantic side to you.
-If you want your relationship to work out, patience is your best friend.
+With an introvert partner, patience is your best friend.

 4. Be sensitive toward your introvert partner